cvick32/z3.rs/README.md

 egraph.join(model.eval(tt), tt)

+# Strange Behavior with Z3VarContext
+Moving Z3VarContext to before a call to `smt.to_bmc()` changes affects whether or not we terminate on `array_copy.vmt`.
+I have no idea why this happens.
+Maybe Z3VarContext changes the variable Commands in `smt`, but I printed out the bmc queries in both cases and they're exactly the same.
+Maybe it causes something strange to happen in the Z3 Context.
+Either way it might be worth digger a little more into.

 # TODOs
 - [ ] remove let statements when VMTModel is built so that we don't have to call LetExtract so much